Is it possible to tell the difference between colon cancer’s “change in bowel habits” and the change in IBS?

 “Both colon cancer and IBS can have constipation and abdominal cramps,” begins Franjo Vladic, MD, a board certified gastroenterologist with Center for Digestive Health and Endoscopy Center in Ohio.

 So there you are, suffering constipation and stomach cramps, a pairing of symptoms that is new to you.

-Making matters more unsettling is that you’re over 50—when the risk for colon cancer goes up (though younger adults can get this disease—but that’s rare).
+Making matters more unsettling is that you’re over 50 — when the risk for colon cancer goes up (though younger adults can get this disease—but that’s much less common).

 Is there a difference, though, between this change in bowel habits caused by colon cancer and that which is brought on by irritable bowel syndrome?